Eugene is a trained engineer and self-taught home improvement enthusiast with almost 40 years of professional and DIY experience.

 What is Required to Build an Air System in a Workshop?

 - A Filter / Regulator / Lubricator.
 A filter removes dust and water from air.
 Dust can scour and damage the working parts of tools, eventually clogging everything up, but more importantly it will cause wear and badly sealing surfaces.
-When air is compressed, water can condense out (depending on the humidity).
+When air is compressed, water will condense out (the amount depending on ambient humidity).
 This water may cause corrosion inside tools if it isn't removed by the filter.

 A regulator is like a faucet, controlling the pressure of the air, allowing it to be turned up and down, depending on the maximum requirements of the tool and also the application.
 A good quality regulator should keep the pressure constant, independent of the air demand of the tool.